 IXON's VPN servers are located in data centers around the world to provide low-latency connections.
-The VPN server network is redundant, so if one VPN server goes down, the other servers take over automatically.
+The VPN server network has built-in redundancy, so if one VPN server goes down, the other servers take over automatically.

-The API decides which VPN server is best for setting up a secure VPN tunnel, based on the physical location of the IXrouter and its nearest VPN server.
+The API decides which VPN server is best for setting up a secure VPN tunnel, based on the physical location of the IXON edge gateway and its nearest VPN server.
 See status.ixon.cloud for a current overview of server locations.